federated-analytics/hutch-elune/README.md

-# hutch-tripitaka
+# Hutch Elune

-Tripitaka is a Hutch tool for taking 5 Safes RO-Crates on a Journey to the WES
+Elune is a Hutch tool for executing 5 Safes RO-Crates via GA4GH WES